Mmmmmm….empanadas!! Just the thought of them makes my tummy happy! However, the points in a restaurant empanada are just too much.

 If you’re looking for more dessert recipes you can visit 50 Weight Watchers Freestyle Desserts.
 It’s filled with delicious desserts perfect for Weight Watchers!

-Yield: 7 Servings (2 empanadas per serving = 5 Freestyle points)
+Yield: 7 Servings (2 empanadas per serving = 5 points for blue, 4 points for purple, 6 points for green)

 - 1 refrigerated pie crust